Retky/Mv-ToDoList/README.md

 # WebpackBoilerplate
-Basic HTML, CSS &amp; JavaScript with Webpack
+Simple HTML list of To Do tasks made with Webpack

 ## Built With